 The Lotus has “bite-free” edges.
 While most snowboards come with sharp tuned edges from the factory, the entire length of this board is actually detuned.
 The advantages of detuned edges are that it becomes incredibly difficult to wipeout on and allows you to turn, swivel, spin, and do almost whatever you want without fear of accidentally sinking an edge in and getting a face full of snow.
 This provides a ton of creative control when riding this snowboard!

 The board also has a unique profile with camber underfoot and a small flat section just outside the binding inserts.
 The camber provides stability and carving control a rider wants in an all-mountain snowboard, and the flat tips increase the effective edge length of the board.
 By increasing effective edge length, you can ride this board in a shorter length than usual without compromising stability; this makes it great for tricks as shorter boards are a good option in the terrain park.

 The Bataleon Feelbetter is the only snowboard on this list with a full-camber profile and should be considered a more niche beginner’s snowboard.
 The Feelbetter is incredibly popular amongst all levels of riders, including professionals, but is still a viable option for beginners if they have an interest in jibbing and tricking.

 This board possesses a very soft flex, which will make it forgiving as you learn.
 It also really shines when doing tricks, as it’s easy to play with.
 In other words, it’s going to make any beginner park rider’s progression take off.
-The most unique feature about it is Bataleon’s signature 3BT (triple base technology).
-This means the board’s edges are slightly lifted at its widest points (the nose and tail) which provides a smoother and quicker turn response as well as decreasing the chance of catching an edge.
+The most unique feature of it is Bataleon’s signature 3BT (triple base technology).
+This means the board’s edges are slightly lifted at its widest points (the nose and tail) which provides a smoother and quicker turn response as well as decreases the chance of catching an edge.

 Decisions, Decisions, Decisions